pedro-teles-fonseca/BDA-warwick-2019/README.md

 * *read-data.R* is an auxiliary script that is called within other scripts to import the data.

-* *auxiliary-functions.R* is an auxiliary script with functions that we developed specifically for Bayesian digit analysis.
+* *auxiliary-functions.R* is an auxiliary script with several functions that we developed specifically for Bayesian digit analysis.
 This script is called within other scripts if necessary.

 * The tables in the poster can be reproduced with the *poster-tables-bin-beta.R* and *poster-tables-mu-dir.R* scripts.